lapayne/blog.thepaynetrain.com/source/_posts/devops/genestealers-and-shadow-it.md

 ## When Policy Breeds Heresy

 Shadow IT, the use of unauthorized software, cloud services, and custom code outside of central IT's oversight, it doesn't start maliciously.
-It starts because the approved processes are slow, cumbersome, or simply unable to deliver at the agilty the business needs.
+It starts because the approved processes are slow, cumbersome, or simply unable to deliver at the agility the business needs.

 An employee or business unit, frustrated by the IT department's ticket backlog for simple cloud service access or provisioning a VM, finds an app that does the job instantly.
 A manager, needing rapid data analysis, exports critical records to a personal spreadsheet on a personal cloud drive or into a cloud analytics platform.